devopscenter/dcUtils/README.md

 is a environment specific file that is located in the appName/appName-utils/environments directory.
 This environment specific file allows you to define settings that are associated with that environment (possibly being different between environments).

+The first file to address is the environments/local.env and ensure the SYSLOG_SERVER, SYSLOG_PORT and SYSLOG_PROTO keys have appropriate values for your environment.
+By default all the output from the instances/containers channel all their output to syslog and we have setup a single instance/container to handle that syslog output.
+This will utilize these key/value pairs to deposit the output in a central location (we use papertrail).
+If you use a different logging system contact devops.center personnel for assistance.

+There is a environmental file that holds key/value pairs that would be personal to your local development environment that would be different from anyone else's environment.
+The file is environments/personal.env.
+This file will overwrite any of the same key/value pairs that might be defined in one of the other env files.
+Also, this file will not be stored within the git repository so it won't be used or overwritten by anyone else.

+And add the PGPOOL_CONFIG_FILE as well.

 And then there is the personal.env file.
 This is where you can put the settings that you would like to be specific to your development and meant to be different from others